TheUkShadow/HA-Addons/dynu_updater/DOCS.md

 ## How to use

 The app can be configured via the interface.
-The configuration via YAML is also possible, see the examples below.
+The configuration via YAML is also possible, see the example below.

 Navigate in your Home Assistant frontend to the apps overview page at **Settings** > **Apps**, and pick the **Dynu Domain Update Tool** app.
 On the top,